To demonstrate why security awareness training so often fails, it’s worth conducting a quick thought experiment.

 Given the situation, do you think you’d be more or less likely to quit smoking than other smokers?

 Studies shows that, actually, you’d be just as likely to continue smoking as others.
-Your new knowledge wouldn’t change your behaviour.
+Your new knowledge wouldn’t change your behavior.

 Could this also be why security awareness training sometimes fails?